rndmcoolawsmgrbg/WIIIIIDE/docs/classes.md

 - `batch_size` The size of the batches to distribute.
 Default is 16.
 - `ip` The IP address to bind the server to.
 Default is "localhost". ("0.0.0.0" for all interfaces)
 - `port` The port to bind the server to.
 Default is 5555.
 - `secure` Whether or not to use encryption.
 Default is False.
-Encryption drastically slows down training, so only use it if you need to. (like, really need to)
+- `checkpoint_interval` How often to save checkpoints.
+Default is 5.

 #### Methods
 - `start()` Starts the server.
 This is a blocking call, so it will not return until the server is stopped.